-At least one youth (female/girls) team4 head coach must hold one of the following minimum coaching qualifications, issued by a UEFA member association in accordance with the UEFA Coaching Convention:
+At least one youth (female/girls) team head coach must hold one of the following minimum coaching qualifications, issued by a UEFA member association in accordance with the UEFA Coaching Convention:

-- e) valid UEFA Youth coaching licence; - f) valid UEFA-B coaching licence; - g) valid UEFA recognition of competence equivalent to the licence required under d) or e) above, as applicable. - 2.
-The other youth (male/boys) team head coaches must 5: - each hold one of the following minimum coaching qualifications issued by a UEFA member association in accordance with the UEFA Coaching Convention: - valid UEFA-B coaching licence to coach U11 youth teams and above; - valid UEFA-C coaching licence to coach U10 youth teams and below; or - b) valid UEFA recognition of competence equivalent to the licence required under a) or b) above, as applicable. - 3.
-All youth coaches must be duly registered with the GFF, RFF, affiliated league or other member association of GFF.
+- e) valid UEFA Youth coaching licence; - f) valid UEFA-B coaching licence; - g) valid UEFA recognition of competence equivalent to the licence required under d) or e) above, as applicable. - The other youth (male/boys) team head coaches must: - each hold one of the following minimum coaching qualifications issued by a UEFA member association in accordance with the UEFA Coaching Convention: - valid UEFA-B coaching licence to coach U13 youth teams and above; - valid UEFA-C coaching licence to coach U12 youth teams and below; or - b) valid UEFA recognition of competence equivalent to the licence required under a) or b) above, as applicable. - 3.
+Coaches of all youth teams, submitted during the licensing process in accordance to the paragraph 17.1 above, must be duly registered with the GFF, RFF, affiliated league or other member association of GFF.